iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 • During my time here, I have exposure to & worked on perception, prediction & control problems related to self-balancing bot, self-driving vehicle, quadcopter, humanoid robot, swarm robotics.

 •Formal Education: Math, Physical and Biological Sciences, Electronics and Communication Engineering.
 Apart from these, I explore other academic disciplines.
 I have exposure to most of them.
+I am a well read person!.

 I am a highly logical, independent, and analytical thinker who thrives on efficiency, mastery, and long-term strategic planning.
 I prioritize intellectual depth, structured decision-making, and meritocracy, constantly questioning inefficiencies and challenging conventional norms.
 My approach to life is rooted in objective reasoning, personal responsibility, and continuous self-improvement.
 I value precision in communication, deep analysis over superficial understanding, and rationality over emotion in decision-making.
 My mindset is driven by a commitment to excellence, strategic thinking, and optimizing every aspect of life to achieve peak performance.